 Development.
-We have developed, and will continue to do so, products that reduce the impact on the environment or improve the life of people in it.
+We have developed, and encourage others to so, products that reduce the impact on the environment or improve the life of people in it.
 Examples of this are a range of gratings compliant with the Disability Discrimination Act 1995 and bedding mortars utilising high percentages of recycled material.

 Re-assessment.
 Everything we do has an impact on the environment and people around us.
 We have worked hard to understand how this works and how we can reduce that impact.
 We will continuously re-evaluate our strategy in this respect.

 Supporting local causes.
 In addition to supporting the Mencap charity Durey Castings supports local schools and sports clubs with equipment and funds.
 More details are available upon request.

 In 2017, 2018 and 2019 we were the sole sponsors of the Dartford Half Marathon, Kent's oldest road race.
 In 2020 we hope again to be the main sponsor.